 The Respondent does raise interesting arguments with respect to the multiple building and the South Foothills Adjustments.
-Based upon the decisions of 2010, the City of Calgary has included an adjustment for properties with multiple buildings in the determination of the 2011 assessments.
-As the Assessment Advisory Group has a party to the creation of the adjustments, based upon the 2010 decisions, they should accordingly have made adjustments in their calculations for 2011 revised rates requested.
+As the Assessment Advisory Group was a party to the creation of the adjustments, based upon the 2010 decisions, they should accordingly have made adjustments in their calculations for 2011 revised rates requested.

 Lastly, the Board looks to the presentation of Assessment Review Board and Composite Assessment Review Board decisions.
-Both parties have presented decision in support of their positions with respect to the disclosure of supporting evidence.
+Both parties have presented decisions in support of their positions with respect to the disclosure of supporting evidence.

 It is the opinion of this Board, the presentation of supporting evidence can only enhance the quality of any presentation and is a critical part of supporting a position by either party.
-With that said, it is the opinion of the Board, based upon prior decision - Manyluk v.
-Calgary (City), MGB Board Oder 036/03 (Page 8), Shirley -Anne Ruben et al v.
+With that said, it is the opinion of the Board, based upon prior decisions - Manyluk v.
+Calgary (City), MGB Board Oder 036/03 (Page 8), Shirley Anne Ruben et al v.
 City of Calgary MGB 239/00 (Page 15) and Imperial Parking Ltd v.
-Calgary (City) Board Oder MGB 140/02 (Paragraphs 34 and 37), there is a greater onus on the Complainant to provide the evidence to support their case, for failing to do so means the burden of proof is not transferred to the Respondent to defend the assessment value.
+Calgary (City) Board Oder MGB 140/02 (Paragraphs 34 and 37) - there is a greater onus on the Complainant to provide the evidence to support their case, for failing to do so means the burden of proof is not met.